My name is Ted Spark. I am 12 years and 281 days old. I have seven friends.

 - Nominated for the Carnegie Medal 2018

-- Shortlisted for the Cheshire Schools Book Award 2018
+- Winner in the younger category of the Cheshire Schools Book Award 2018

 - Shortlisted for the Bookling Award 2018